 Eva, a First Pres member, works with InterVarsity's International Student Ministry.
 She is charged with mobilizing and equipping staff and students of InterVarsity to seek out, serve, and learn from internationals on America’s campuses.
 Eva instills vision, creates resources, consults, and conducts training at venues like Urbana, InterVarsity’s Missions Conference.

 Amor empowers churches and enriches local communities in Mexico by facilitating trips to build houses for families in need, keeping families together.
-These trips transform the lives of participants, “bringing people together to manifest the love of Jesus”.
-FPC supports Amor by providing deputation funds to help send teams from our church to build houses in Baja every spring.
+These trips transform the lives of participants, “bringing people together to manifest the love of Jesus.”
+FPC sends a team with Amor every spring.
+Gifts through FPC Missions provide scholarships for Amor team members.

 Mexico: Baja Presbyterian Missions